Spaghetti with Cheesy Meatballs

 Heirloom tomatoes, basil leaves, parmesan cheese

-2. Heat 2 tablespoons of oil in a wide-based pan and fry meatballs in batches.
+3. Heat the oil in a wide-based pan and fry meatballs in batches.
 Add extra oil when needed.

 5. Spoon over the meatballs with plenty of sauce and serve with fresh basil leaves, slices of heirloom tomatoes, and finely grated parmesan cheese.